dwdrajesh/eBPF-rate-limiter/README.md

 # eBPF-rate-limiter
-eBPF based sliding window rate limiter with load balancer
+eBPF based sliding window rate limiter with load balancer (Note: This is based on the tutorial given by Liz Rice in the online session for building a basic load balancer. )

 This is for simulating a sliding window based rate limiter with the load balancer using eBPF and using the XDP module in kernel to inspect the incoming packets on the interface.